 \section{Conclusion}

-In this new COVID-influenced world, diverse and inclusive work environments and employee satisfaction have gained importance.
-While research has already shown great benefits for employees and companies in general when adopting more diverse and inclusive strategies, in this paper, I question whether a diverse and inclusive workplace can be taken into account by investors.
-Acting on this information became now significantly easier as Refinitiv's new D\&I scores allow investors to easily gather information on the workplace culture of many different companies.
+To conclude, in this new COVID-influenced world, diverse and inclusive work environments and employee satisfaction have gained importance.
+While research has already shown large benefits for employees and companies in general when adopting more diverse and inclusive strategies, in this paper, I question whether a diverse and inclusive workplace should be taken into account by investors.
+Acting on this information became now significantly easier as Refinitiv's new D\&I score allows investors to easily gather information on the workplace culture of many different companies.

-By creating portfolios with different mean D\&I scores and using different portfolio strategies and window sizes, I find evidence that investors in the US market can benefit from statistically significant lower variance when paying attention to the D\&I score.
-These findings are not supported in the EU market, as considering D\&I scores does not create any additional value for the investors in terms of lower variance or higher Sharpe ratios.
+By creating portfolios with different mean D\&I scores, I find evidence that abnormal returns are generally only notable for portfolios of lower-scoring (i.e., low D\&I score) companies, while companies with high D\&I scores tend to show no abnormal returns for investors.
+This finding is also supported when using a Long-Short portfolio, taking a long position on the portfolio with high D\&I scores and a short position on the portfolio with low D\&I scores.
+The negative alphas for both markets indicate that this strategy does not generate additional gains after controlling for relevant risk factors.

+At this point, I conclude that investors cannot benefit from superior financial performance when investing into companies with \textit{responsible} employers.
+Regulators should take these findings as incentives to foster change in order to steer investments into \textit{responsible} employment which then hopefully benefits the investors as well as the employees.

+These findings are, however, limited by the data availability of the D\&I score.
+There is a pressing need for periodic D\&I scores which would make the analysis more accurate.
+Moreover, the paper could be updated in the future when more data providers have published D\&I scores.
+Furthermore, building a time series for D\&I indicators is high up on the agenda.

 Future research could look into differences within Europe and consider different periods to distinguish the effect in times of crisis.
-Additionally, it could be interesting to consider the time period prior to, during, and after COVID-19, when this chapter is finally closed.
-Furthermore. building a time series for D\&I indicators is high up on the agenda.
+Additionally, it could be interesting to consider the time period prior to, during, and ideally after COVID-19 is no longer a threat.